Al-un/learn-nuxt-ts/README.md

 Now our state is ready, let's connect it to our page and components.

-_pages/polls.vue_ script is updated as follow:
+_pages/polls.vue_ script is updated as follows:

 ```diff
 import { Component, Vue } from 'nuxt-property-decorator';